jbukuts/nextjs-carbon-doc-template/content/labs/7-custom-components.md

   </TabList>
   <TabPanels>
     <TabPanel>
-      Notice how it's background uses the proper layer attribute.
+      Notice how its background uses the proper layer attribute.
 This is automatic.
       ```ts
       const test = 'test';